RyanFleck/Manuals/content/languages/clj.md

 ## Chapter 11: Mastering Concurrent Processes {#chapter-11-mastering-concurrent-processes}

 -   See [Chapter 11](https://www.braveclojure.com/core-async/) of Brave Clojure.
+Introduced in chapter 9.
 -   Below is my personal fiddling.
 This section is not yet refined.

 <!--listend-->